pbek/QOwnNotes/SHORTCUTS.md

     - `⇧ + Tab` un-indents the selected text
 - `⌘ + Opt + Left` jumps back in the note history
     - `⌘ + Opt + Right` jumps forward in the note history
+- `⌘ + ⇧ + 0..9` sets a note bookmark on bookmark slot 0..9
+- `⌘ + 0..9` jump to the note bookmark on bookmark slot 0..9

 ### In the Todo list